 So, you’ve met a cool guy who asked you out.
 Exciting?
-Definitely.
+Totally.
 A little nerve-wracking?
 Absolutely.
 So, what’s a girl to do to lessen the nerves that inevitably come with first-date territory?
+We all could use some advice in this department.

 As cliché as it sounds, being yourself is probably the best way to ensure you not only have a good time on a first date, but also get a second date, too.
 That said, there are a few dos and don’ts to keep in mind when hanging out with someone totally new— remember, it’s all about making a solid first impression.
 Read on for 12 first date dos and don’ts that every girl should know!